Monday, July 6, 2026

-Calculate Body Mass Index and Body Surface Area using DuBois, Mosteller, and Haycock formulas.
-Essential for oncology chemotherapy dosing and clinical weight assessments.
+Calculate Body Mass Index and Body Surface Area using DuBois, Mosteller, and Haycock formulas plus Devine IBW.
+Built for oncology chemotherapy dosing, Phase 1 dose tables, and clinical weight assessments.

 Key Formulas